 It is my hope that my experiences and practical parenting tips can help another mom get through a lousy few days.

 But I am not a doctor and I don’t know how to handle everything.
 I just do the best I can.
 Often–I need help.

 It always throws me off when my “healthy” child gets ill.
+(By healthy, I mean the one who doesn’t struggle with multiple food allergies and Juvenile Arthritis.)
 This last month I’ve been thrown off more than usual!